-Land off Waverley Lane (Comp ton Fields) Sustainability Objective Score Commentary 1.
+Land off Waverley Lane (Compt on Fields) Sustainability Objective Score Commentary 1.
 Homes ++ Development on this relatively large site would make a significant positive impact on housing provision.
-2. Landscape /open space This is a greenfield site in an area of high landscape value and sensitivity.
-The site is not well related to existing development.
+2. Landscape /open space Development of this greenfield land would result in the loss of openness of the sites and would have a significant adverse impact on this landscape of high value and sensitivity.
+There is no loss of public open space.
 3. Employment/centres 0 No predicted impact.
 4. Transport/Air Quality - The site is not well located in relation to town or neighbourhood centres, schools or other services.
 It is within 200m of bus services.
 Residential development in this location is likely to increase the number of motorised trips, particularly on rural lanes.
 The site is not within an AQMA.
-5. Amenities - The site has only moderate access to local shops and services and public transport, but it adjoins a recreation area.
-6. Biodiversity - The site adjoins ancient woodland and an SNCI.
+5. Amenities ?
+The site has only moderate access to local shops and services, but it adjoins a recreation area.
+Residential development will increase support for and pressure on local amenities.
+6. Biodiversity 0 The site adjoins ancient woodland and an SNCI.
 The site is within 5km of the Thames Basin Heaths SPA but on-site SANG provision could help to control disturbance to the SPA.
 A stream runs through the site.
 7. Character - The site is screened by vegetation.
 The treed boundaries to Waverley Lane provide a verdant entrance to the town.
 Development would extend the built up area and adversely affect the character of the neighbourhood.
 8. Water Resources - Any greenfield residential development is likely to increase water use and reduce natural drainage.
 There are surface water features on site which might be affected by development.
 9. Flooding - The site is flood zone 2 with some zone 3 along the Bourne Stream.
 10. Energy efficiency - New homes are required to meet energy efficiency standards and could incorporate renewable energy technology.
 However the site is not well-related to local amenities and housing development would increase the number of motorised trips.
 11. Climate change - New homes will contribute to carbon consumption in the buildings and transport.
 Development of a greenfield site will reduce natural drainage and flood risk may increase as the climate changes.
 Tree planting could help to retain air quality, reduce the risk and severity of flooding and have a local cooling effect.
 12. Heritage ?
 The site is not within a Conservation Area and does not affect a Listed Building or Building of Local Merit.
 A small area at the north western tip of the southern site has archaeological potential.

-Summary : A policy allocating this site for housing development is expected to have a significant positive impact on homes but a significant negative impact would be anticipated on landscape and minor negative impacts on transport, amenities, biodiversity, character, water resources, flooding, energy efficiency and climate change.
+Summary: A policy allocating this site for housing development is expected to have a significant positive impact on homes but a significant negative impact would be anticipated on landscape and minor negative impacts on transport, character, water resources, flooding, energy efficiency and climate change.